The Tibetan people are locked inside Tibet – and the rest of the world is locked out.

-Under the Reciprocal Access to Tibet Act (S.821), introduced by Sens.
-Marco Rubio (R-Fla.) and Tammy Baldwin (D-Wisc.), Chinese officials who prevent Americans, including Tibetan-Americans, from entering Tibet will be prevented from entering the US.
+Under the Reciprocal Access to Tibet Act (H.R.
+1872), introduced by Reps.
+Jim McGovern (D-Mass.) and Randy Hultgren (R-Ill.), Chinese officials who prevent Americans, including Tibetan-Americans, from entering Tibet will be prevented from entering the US.

-This bipartisan bill was already approved unanimously by the House of Representatives.
-Now, the Senate needs to pass it.
+This bipartisan bill was approved unanimously by the House Judiciary Committee.
+Now, the entire House needs to pass it.

 The reasons why are simple.

 China’s policies are unfair.
 China won’t let American diplomats, journalists or citizens freely enter Tibet, but Chinese delegations, state media and tourists travel without obstruction in the US.

 The Chinese government discriminates against Tibetan-Americans and frequently denies them the right to visit their family members in Tibet.